tansey-lab/batchie/docs/data_format.rst

 .. code-block:: python

+    import numpy as np
     from batchie.data import Screen

     screen = Screen(
+        # The outcome of each experiment,
+        # a float array of 0-1 values of shape (n_experiments,)
+        # If the experiment has not been observed, this can be set to 0.
         observations=np.array([0.1, 0.2, 0.0, 0.0]),
+        # The observation status of each experiment, a boolean array of shape (n_experiments,).
+        # If the experiment has been observed, the value is True, otherwise False.
         observation_mask=np.array([True, True, False, False]),
+        # The sample name of each experiment, a string array of shape (n_experiments,)
         sample_names=np.array([
             "sample_A",
             "sample_B",
             "sample_C",
             "sample_D"
         ], dtype=str),
+        # The plate to which each experiment belongs
+        # a string array of shape (n_experiments,)
         plate_names=np.array([
             "plate_A",
             "plate_A",
             "plate_B",
             "plate_B"
         ], dtype=str),
+        # The list of drug names used in each experiment
+        # a string array of shape (n_treatments, drug_combination_degree)
+        # If the experiment was not a drug combination,
+        # set other drug names to "control" (or whatever the value of `control_treatment_name` is)
         treatment_names=np.array(
             [
                 ["drug_A", "drug_B"],